PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Evaluation

 \subsection{Experimental Setup}

-\mypara{Datasets} We evaluate the performance of different methods on four real-world datasets. \autoref{table:dataset_statistics} provides the total number of nodes and edges from all timestamps of the datasets.
+\mypara{Datasets} We evaluate the performance of different methods on the four real-world datasets. \autoref{table:dataset_statistics} provides the total number of nodes and edges from all timestamps of the datasets, and the details are deferred to~\autoref{appendix_datasets}.

-\mypara{Metrics} Following previous works~\cite{qin2017ldpgen,nguyen2015differentially,yuan2023privgraph}, we evaluate the quality of the synthetic streaming graphs from five different aspects: Eigenvalue nodes, degree distribution, assortavity coefficient, density, clustering coefficient.
-For the eigenvalue nodes, we compare the overlap ratio of the top 1\% most influential nodes.
-For the degree distribution, we adopt the KL divergence to measure the difference.
-For the last three metrics, we calculate their relative errors (REs).
+\mypara{Metrics} Here, we evaluate the quality of the synthetic graphs from three key perspectives: spectral characteristics (eigenvalue nodes), topological structure (assortativity coefficient, degree distribution), and statistical properties (density, clustering coefficient)~\cite{newman2003structure}.
+These metrics are also widely adopted by existing DP graph synthesis works~\cite{qin2017ldpgen,nguyen2015differentially,yuan2023privgraph}.
+We provide details of the metrics in~\autoref{appendix_metrics}.

 \mypara{Competitors} To our knowledge, there are no other differential privacy synthesis approaches optimized for streaming graphs, and we adopt existing differential privacy synthesis methods for the static graph as the baselines.
 Specifically, we evenly allocate the total privacy budget across each timestamp.
 Subsequently, we perturb the original graph individually using these differential privacy synthesis methods for the static graph.
 The baselines include \hrg~\cite{xiao2014differentially}, \der~\cite{chen2014correlated}, \tmf~\cite{nguyen2015differentially}, \gen~\cite{qin2017ldpgen}, and \privg~\cite{yuan2023privgraph}.
+In~\autoref{sec:difference_from_privgraph}, we highlight the differences between this work and~\privg.
+In addition, we provide a detailed description of all baselines in~\autoref{appendix_baselines}.
 To ensure a fair comparison, we adopt the recommended parameters from the original papers.

 \mypara{Experimental Settings} For \method, we set the window size $w=5$, and set the threshold parameter for whether to re-partition the communities to $N^t$ (the number of nodes) in the community determination phase.